JakeSteam/blog-personal/_posts/2022-07-11-forza-horizon-5-creative-accolades.md

 ## Summary

-Overall these accolades are far trickier than the "Gold Card" in Forza Horizon 5, and I'm really not a fan of requiring likes from other players for full completion.
+Overall these accolades are far trickier than the "Gold Card" that was in Forza Horizon 4, and I'm really not a fan of requiring likes / uses from other players for full completion.
 Most of the advanced accolades are likely impossible unless you already have a large following elsewhere, and don't seem fair to regular players.

 That being said, I hope this guide helped you a bit, it's quite a relief when all these accolades are finished!